 Doughty Street insiders say that the set “lethally prepares its juniors”, with weekly advocacy classes and frequent internal presentations, although we’re also told that “more training about the practicalities of what solicitors and clients want would be useful, instead of a pure focus on law and advocacy”.
 The work is “always challenging; never boring — and you get to feel like you’re making a real difference”.
 Despite the chambers’ sheer size — it has even opened branch offices in Manchester and Bristol — everyone seems to gel: “you genuinely can walk into any room in chambers to discuss something you’re stuck on without being judged or patronised”.

 The social life here is so-so — it’s been described as “a thinking not a drinking set”.
-Another insider refers to its “scholarly, academically brooding” atmosphere, but facilities are modern.
-Builders were hard at work last time Legal Cheek popped by, with Doughty Street aiming to emulate the “professional working spaces sported by magic circle firms”.
+Another insider refers to its “scholarly, academically brooding” atmosphere, but facilities are modern, with Doughty Street aiming to emulate the “professional working spaces sported by magic circle firms”.